(by Sera)

 So we decided to take it off him with the stern warning not to lick his nuts (or what's left of 'em) and lo and behold, he understands English including the vernacular for testes, and he's totally left himself alone.

 Are you already bored of me talking about my puppy?
 If so, sorry.
 Sorry your heart is so ice-cold that not even the sight of this perfect manifestation of cute can thaw you.
-In case you're wondering, the shaved bit on his arm is from the IV.
-And the look on his face?
-Well, that's 'cause we done took his jewels.

 And Dr. Z goes, "He just had his testicles removed.
 What does he have to be happy about?"